Satellite conjunction analysis and the false confidence theorem: The False Confidence Theorem

-Our discovery undermines that truce.
-The false confidence theorem establishes that the mathematical form in which an inference is expressed can have practical consequences.
-This finding echoes past criticisms of epistemic probability leveled by advocates of Dempster--Shafer theory, but those past criticisms focus on the supposed structural inability of probability theory to accurately represent incomplete prior knowledge, e.g., \cite[Ch.
+The false confidence theorem undermines that truce, by establishing that the mathematical form in which an inference is expressed can have practical consequences.
+This finding echoes past criticisms of epistemic probability leveled by advocates of Dempster--Shafer theory, but those past criticisms focus on the structural inability of probability theory to accurately represent incomplete prior knowledge, e.g., \cite[Ch.
 3]{Salicone_Text}.
 The false confidence theorem is much broader in its implications.
 It applies to all epistemic probability distributions, even those derived from inferences to which the Bernstein--von Mises theorem would also seem to apply.

-As a consequence of the false confidence theorem, it appears that, on the question of epistemic probability, the frequentists are right and the Bayesians are wrong.
-It is not generally safe or sensible or harmless to try to compute the probability of a non-random event.
+Simply put, it is not always sensible, nor even harmless, to try to compute the probability of a non-random event.
 In satellite conjunction analysis, we have a clear real-world example in which the deleterious effects of false confidence are too large and too important to be overlooked.
 In other applications, there will be propositions similarly affected by false confidence.
 The question that one must resolve on a case-by-case basis is whether the affected propositions are of practical interest.
-It is a problem for which one must check in any Bayesian posterior, fiducial distribution, or confidence distribution.

-For now, we focus on identifying an approach to satellite conjunction analysis that is free from false confidence.
-Probability theory is not the only framework for representing epistemic uncertainty.
-A cornucopia of alternative axiomatic frameworks exist, most of which are non-additive \cite{Klir_GIT_Book}.
-While the false confidence theorem definitively establishes that probability theory is an inappropriate framework for representing epistemic uncertainty, this does not pose an insurmountable difficulty.
-We only need to identify a more appropriate framework.
+For now, we focus on identifying an approach to satellite conjunction analysis that is structurally free from false confidence.